cfpb/design-manual/ui-toolkit/buttons.md

 Standard buttons use Pacific Blue with a 4px rounded corner.
 Use Avenir Next, Medium at 14 px, sentence case, for button copy.
 Generous white space lends focus and makes buttons more actionable.
 </div>

-\[include image that sets the text at 14px, indicate 10 px 15 px padding]
 <div class="content-67 content-last">
 ### Call to action
+\[include image that sets the text at 14px, indicate 10 px 15 px padding]

 ---

 ### Destructive action
+\[include image that sets the text at 14px, indicate 10 px 15 px padding]

 </div>

 ## Button types